 We coffee lovers are considered a diverse bunch.
 On one end of the spectrum are those who love pushing the boundaries of their taste buds and exploring the most exotic coffee's out there.
 On the other end, you have folks who stick to the “tried and true” basics.
-I get it.
 Personally, I think I've fallen into both categories at some point in my coffee experiences.
 Venturing into the world of exotic coffees can be a little daunting for people in latter group and it's completely natural.
 Since everyone has their own taste profiles, exotic coffee doesn't always imply better coffee.
-But if you're going to spend extra money to buy rarer coffees, you don't want it to be a crap shoot.
+So if you're going to spend extra money to buy rarer coffees, you don't want it to be a crap shoot.
 To help you navigate this new world of flavors, we've put together a list of the best exotic coffees in the world along with their tasting notes as a guide to help you in any future coffee adventures.

 The list below is not in any particular order.

 Jamaica Blue Mountain

 Often referred to as the “champagne of coffees”, this rare coffee makes our list of best exotic coffee for its pleasantly mild and extremely smooth flavor.
 It's rich, floral, bright, fruity, and delicately acidic nature combine to make for a highly unique coffee experience.
 On a personal note, the coffee's low acidity and full-bodiedness are some of its most impressive qualities.
 Tremendous care is given to every aspect of its production and only those beans that meet the high standards of the Coffee Industry Board of Jamaica are awarded the coveted certification of being called Jamaica Blue Mountain Coffee.
 For more information on this coffee, check out our Jamaican Blue Mountain review.

 Recommended Jamaican Blue Mountain Coffees

 – Out of the Grey Coffee Jamaican Blue Mountain